monash-emu/AuTuMN/README.md

 - allow scenarios to be scaled-up over varying time periods
 - population stratification for at-risk groups
 - new/retreatment stratification (possibly)
+- get test_full_models.py to run with no scenarios selected
+- would be nice to include assertion check of age-stratified variables to ensure that each age group starts where the last one left off

+# Bigger outstanding tasks TODO
+- GUI
+- Automatic calibration

 ## Compartments